THE UPLB GRADUATE SCHOOL

 - Regular Doctor of Philosophy (PhD)

 - PhD by Research

 - Dual PhD by Research

 Graduate studies are supervised by more than 500 graduate faculty members from the nine different colleges and one school of UPLB.
 It is headed by the dean who, with the assistance of the college secretary, implements the policies, rules, and regulations of the graduate faculty.
-The dean is advised by the Graduate Academic Advisory Council composed of the deans of the different colleges and the chairs of the standing committees of the Graduate School.
+The GS dean is advised by the Graduate Academic Advisory Council composed of the deans of the different colleges and the chairs of the standing committees of the Graduate School.
 Graduate students constitute about 10% of the student population of UPLB; and 10% of this population are international students.

 UPLB has strong graduate programs in Environmental Science, Community Development, Development Communications, Forestry, Agricultural Economics, and Agricultural Engineering, among others that consistently have a high rate of enrollment.

 About 40% of those conferred graduate degrees at UPLB came from foreign countries.
 Many of them were from Asia, such as Thailand, Indonesia, Nepal, Bangladesh, Vietnam and China and many specialized along the areas of Agronomy, Agricultural Economics, Forestry, Nutrition Planning, Community Development, Animal Science and Soil Science.
 Many of these graduates are now holding key positions in their respective countries and are now in the forefront of development initiatives, policy formulation and implementation.